MMShed/DiabetesPredictionModel/README.md

 ## 🔍 Project Motivation

 I completed this project **independently** as part of my own research to better understand how different machine‑learning models perform in early‑stage diabetes prediction.
-This analysis was created **to support and complement the then-glucosense team's work** on a *prediabetic monitoring device* by providing data‑driven insight into algorithm selection.